bfontaine/Pheasant.js/README.md

 ### Client-side

-Include the `src/pheasant.js` file.
-There is no available minified version for the moment; you have to make your own.
+Include the `build/pheasant.min.js` file in your page.
+There’s no dependency, only 15ko of pure JavaScript (4.3ko gzip’d).

 ## Usage